Treatment of Postherpetic Neuralgia / Shingles Using LLLT/PBMT

 Key Points

-• Postherpetic neuralgia (PHN) is a complication of shingles, a viral infection caused by the reactivation chickenpox virus, causing persistent nerve pain after the shingles rash has resolved.
+• Postherpetic neuralgia (PHN) is a complication of shingles, a viral infection caused by reactivation of the chickenpox virus, resulting in persistent nerve pain after the shingles rash has resolved.

 • Common causes include a prior episode of shingles, where the varicella-zoster virus damages nerve fibres and causes inflammation.

-• At Laser Pain Therapy, all LLLT treatments are GP-led by Dr Shikha Parmar, with a structured, six-week, medically supervised program and tailored rehabilitation support.
+• Treatment at Laser Pain Therapy is GP-led by Dr Shikha Parmar, with a structured six-week program and individualised advice.

 What is Shingles?